2. Research

 Seed quality and comparison of planting techniques for Atlantic white-cedar, Chamaecyparis thyoides (L.) B.S.P., at Arlington Echo Outdoor Education Center, Anne Arundel County, Maryland 2000 Christopher Newport University, Newport News, VA.
 Pp. 289-294

-Some Noteworthy Vascular Plant Records from Atlantic White Cedar, Chamaecyparis thyoides, Habitats of Western Georgia 1999 Atlantic white-cedar: ecology and management symposium; 1997 August 6-7; Newports News, VA.
+Some Noteworthy Vascular Plant Records from Atlantic White Cedar, Chamaecyparis thyoides, Habitats of Western Georgia.
+Sheridan P., S. Orzell, and E. Bridges 1999 Atlantic white-cedar: ecology and management symposium; 1997 August 6-7; Newports News, VA.
 Gen. Tech.
 Rep. SRS-27.
 Asheville, NC: U.S. Department of Agriculture, Forest Service, Southern Research Station.
 Pp. 49-60

 Non-published Reports to State or Private Agencies